The name Plug Power Inc. (PLUG) should be kept on your radar - The Dwinnex

 Earnings Estimates

-As of right now, 23 analysts gave their recommendation on the stock of the company.
+There are 23 different market analysts currently analyzing its stock.
 On average, analysts expect EPS of $-0.2 for the current quarter, with a high estimate of $-0.13 and a low estimate of $-0.25, while EPS last year was $-0.18.
 The consensus estimate for the next quarter is $-0.17, with high estimates of $-0.09 and low estimates of $-0.22.

 Analysts are recommending an EPS of between $-0.08 and $-0.94 for the fiscal current year, implying an average EPS of $-0.73.
 EPS for the following year is $-0.34, with 27 analysts recommending between $0.16 and $-0.82.